Legionnaires Disease Hot Water Heater: Legionella Bacteria in Hot Water Heater Tanks

-Keeping the hot water heater set to a minimum of 60°C (140°F) prevents the Legionnaires Disease bacteria - Legionella pneumophila - from growing.
+Keeping the hot water heater tank temperature set to a minimum of 60°C (140°F) prevents the Legionnaires Disease bacteria - Legionella pneumophila - from growing.
 If Legionella infected water is inhaled in small airborne droplets from the water heater, as would happen when taking a shower or whirlpool bath, the individual could end up with Legionnaires Disease.

 Air conditioning system can also be a breeding groud for Legionnaires Disease and require anti-bacterial agents to be added to their water to stop the growth.

 Added Hazard with Electric Storage Tank Hot Water Heaters

 The World Health Organisation -- WHO -- recommends that water be heated and stored at 60°C.

 However, Canadian studies have shown, even when the thermostat is set at 60°C, a high percentage -- approximately 40% -- of electric water heaters remain contaminated because of the lower temperature, about 30°C to 40°C at the bottom of the tank.

 The authors concluded that, because of design variables, use of an electric water heater was the most significant factor leading to Legionella contamination in hot water in the home.